A voluntary program that compensates the landowner for good stewardship.

 Annual Rental Payments

-Annual rental payments are based on the FSA established rental rate for the soils in the offered acreage, which varies from $298 to $904 per acre.
+Annual rental payments are based on the FSA established rental rate for the soils in the offered acreage.
 Annual rental payments are issued shortly after October 1 each year.

 Cost share for maintenance is provided to ensure that the buffers establishes.